I enjoy pottery as well as helping others save money in this hobby.

-What You Need to Start Your Own Ceramics Studio
+What You Need to Know About Opening a Pottery Studio

 The good thing about ceramics studios is that if you share a few things, like kilns and sinks, you don't need a lot of space.
 The cheapest thing (what I do) is to find a space with other potters there already and rent from them.
 This allows us to share kilns, electricity, water, and other needs.